michaelteter/telnyx/README.md

 Therefore, the price data will only be kept in the product_prices table, and the most recent record for a given product is the "current" price.

+If the price history table were very large, it could make sense to define a materialized view that joins the product and product_prices tables with only the most recent price record for each product.